Chapter One V

 He gives her a general location in Wyoming, describes how he lives without electricity, forages, lives off the land.
 How cold it gets in winter.
 How he’d made friends with some of the animals, shot others for food.
 He talks about traps he’d set for anyone approaching his place, about the concrete encased, watertight basement he’d constructed himself.
 He ultimately describes his cabin and the surrounding area in detail.

-I upload the description to the Society, by the end of the week, it will be a black spot on the ground.
+I upload the description to the Society, by the end of the week, it will be a black spot in the dirt.
 Nature would do what nature does, cover it with grass and trees in short order.
 Sniper won’t remember where to go anyway.

 “What do you do for fun?”